Health / Medical Industry

 •Migrating to a centralized phone system required a single platform that integrates data and voice

-Truffle based Broadband Bonding technology was used to connect the clinics
+Truffle-based SD-WAN with Broadband Bonding technology was used to connect the clinics

-•Solved reliability and up-time issues in a cost effective manner
+•Solved reliability and uptime issues in a cost-effective manner

-•VOIP, EHS, Citrix and other cloud services gained fault-tolerance
+•VoIP, EHS, Citrix and other cloud services gained fault-tolerance

-•Various ISP connections are orchestrated for best value, getting the best performance in a cost effective manner
+•Various ISP connections are orchestrated for best value, getting the best performance in a cost-effective manner

 •Replaced expensive and unreliable single ISP links